Improving the statistical efficiency of cross-conformal prediction: Additional experiments

-From Table~\ref{tab:boston}, we see that smaller sets are obtained on average using \texttt{eu-mod-cross} conformal prediction, while larger ones are produced by split conformal prediction, which exhibits high variability in set size.
-The methods \texttt{e-mod-cross} and \texttt{u-mod-cross} have an empirical coverage around $1-\alpha$, with an average size generally smaller than that obtained using cross-conformal prediction.
-Full conformal prediction exhibits low variability in terms of size, with the sets typically being smaller than those produced by split conformal prediction and cross conformal prediction.
+From Table~\ref{tab:boston}, we see that smaller sets are obtained using \texttt{eu-mod-cross} conformal prediction, while larger ones are produced by split conformal prediction, which exhibits high variability in set size.
+The methods \texttt{e-mod-cross} and \texttt{u-mod-cross} have an empirical coverage slightly lower than $1-\alpha$, with an average size generally smaller than that obtained using cross-conformal prediction.
+Full conformal prediction exhibits low variability in terms of size, with the sets typically being smaller than those produced by split conformal prediction and cross-conformal prediction.
 However, as already seen, these advantages are counterbalanced by a high computational cost.

 \paragraph{UPDRS dataset.} We tested our methods on a dataset containing information on patients with early-stage Parkinson's disease \citep{parkinson_data}.
 The goal is to predict the total UPDRS (Unified Parkinson's Disease Rating Scale) using a range of biomedical voice measurements.
 In particular, after some preprocessing operations, the data set includes $n=5875$ points and $p=13$ covariates.
 The two regression algorithms used are lasso regression (with penalty parameter equal to $0.01$) and random forest (with $25$ trees grown for each forest).
 The $\alpha$-level is set to $0.1$, the number of folds is $K=10$ and the conformal prediction methods are applied on $3000$ data points randomly sampled without replacement.
 The remaining part is used as a test set to compute the metrics.
-The procedure is repeated $20$ times to remove the randomness of the split.
-The results reported are the averages over these $20$ trials.
+The procedure is repeated $100$ times to remove the randomness of the split.
+The results reported are the averages over these $100$ trials.
 We compare our proposals with cross-conformal prediction.
 In addition, split conformal prediction with miscoverage rate set to $\alpha$ and $2\alpha$ is added for comparison.